Updated 8/22/2019 (Because it was desperately needed)

-Hy’Ruh-Ha is a cross-genre fantasy novel written by J. Ander.
-It is currently a serialized experiment to a much bigger project.
-Hy’Ruh-Ha was created as a stand alone fantasy novel that was written as a side story a larger novel that J. Ander is currently
+The Brotherhood Archives hosts stories set in the Dias Brotherhood and is a cross-genre fantasy novel written by J. Ander.
+It all started out as a serialized experiment to a much bigger project.
+Hy’Ruh-Ha (Novel #1) was created as a stand alone fantasy novel that was written as a side story a larger novel that J. Ander is currently

-slaving over working on.
+slaving over working on sitting on.
 It isn’t your typical fantasy novel.
 It’s a high fantasy drama one might call it slice of life.
-See Author’s Note
+New Term: It is Chronicle Fantasy.

 Soletus, a young elf, was looking forward to completing his monk training to become a Warden of the Dias Brotherhood.
 However, he is held back by his well-meaning, but strict father.
 Instead of joining the ranks, he is paired up with a traumatized shy boy name Mien.
 Between Mien’s anxious odd behavior and the crime he committed, helping him isn’t a duty that Soletus enjoys and isn’t one he’s been trained for.
 Soletus is about to give up on him until Mien saves his life.
 And Soletus decides that the boy deserves another chance despite what he’s has done.